Compliance at Ottobock

 Code of conduct

-Every Ottobock employee is responsible for their own actions and behaviour at all times.
+Every Ottobock employee is responsible for their own actions and behavior at all times.
 They must respect our corporate values and observe the company’s code of conduct to the best of their ability in everything they do.
-Our interactions with each other are fair, respectful and based on mutual trust, giving us a solid foundation for integrity and honesty.
+Our interactions with each other are fair, respectful, and based on mutual trust, giving us a solid foundation for integrity and honesty.

-By taking into account international standards for human rights, employment, environmental protection and anti-corruption, Ottobock follows the universally recognised principles of the United Nations Global Compact with its code of conduct.
+By taking into account international standards for human rights, employment, environmental protection, and anti-corruption, Ottobock follows the universally recognized principles of the United Nations Global Compact with its code of conduct.